Parvfect/AI/readme.txt

 Updates

+2/7/20 - Learning tensorflow now, the same dataset I suppose.

+28/6/20 - So I learnt how to switch to the gpu but will have to call off learning for a few days to transfer out data from my computer so I can boot it to Ubuntu.

+26/6/20 - Yeah the abandoned catdog one was made.
+Its got a good accuracy on like 2 epochs so that's cool.
+Gonna learn how to switch to GPU now. refer - catdog.py

+25/6/20 - Made a first number ocr using a MNIST dataset and Pytorch.
+Everything was done for me though, so looking forward to learning more. - refer to digitocr.py

+24/6/20 - Some deep learning introduction and just some starter programs to understanding how a neural net works.
+Tried to make a cat dog one but gave up when the encoding differed and yeah, kinda lazy.

 23/6/20 - Tried out a cosine similarity one to create the prereq.py, using some premade code.
 Gonna experiment with making the data file as big as possible.
 The bot is as good as the dataset though and its very random.
 Still want to use early input consideration. - refer to cossimbot.py

-24/6/20 - Some deep learning introduction and just some starter programs to understanding how a neural net works.
-Tried to make a cat dog one but gave up when the encoding differed and yeah, kinda lazy.

-25/6/20 - Made a first number ocr using a MNIST dataset and Pytorch.
-Everything was done for me though, so looking forward to learning more. - refer to digitocr.py

-26/6/20 - Yeah the abandoned catdog one was made.
-Its got a good accuracy on like 2 epochs so that's cool.
-Gonna learn how to switch to GPU now. refer - catdog.py